 Note: I used to use this pack to cook my phở.
 It has all the spices you need to make a pot of phở.
 It comes with a fabric pouch to hold all the spices.
 Clean your emu bones.
 You can follow the way Nicole Routhier showed in her recipe.

-1 ½ hours – 2 hours left (of the 8 hours) to finish cooking of the broth, add the spice pouch and onion quarters to the stock pot and continue to simmer.
+- At 1 ½ hours – 2 hours left (of the 8 hours) to finish cooking of the broth, add the spice pouch and onion quarters to the stockpot and continue to simmer.
 Then remove the pouch after 1 ½ – 2 hours, so the spices do not become overwhelming, making the broth a bit bitter taste.
 Taste the broth again and see if it needs more seasoning of salt, fish sauce, and sugar.

-Ok, this part is all up to your taste.
+- This part is all up to your taste.
 I can’t tell you how much salt and sugar because I did all by estimation and tasting to my taste bud.
-But here is what I normally do that yields a bowl of phở that is on point.
+But the measurements listed are what I normally do to yield a bowl of phở that is on point.
 When you season, if you think the broth tastes just right, it will be a bit bland after you add the noodles.
 If you think it tastes just slightly salty, it will be perfect to taste when you add the noodles.
 I learn this from experience and from making it so many times.